aldebaran/qibuild/doc/tutos/beginner/cmake/create_exe.rst

 --------------------

-To add an executable, simply call qi_create_bin.
+To add an executable, simply call :ref:`qi_create_bin`.
 The first argument is the name of the executable, followed by the sources of the executable.

 The paths of the sources are relative to the path where the CMakeLists is